Mirmu/ParalogMatching.jl/README.md

 # Matching_Paralogs
-The matching routine for interologs identification based on co-evolution
+The matching routine for interologs identification based on co-evolution.

 Package for matching paralogs species between two physically interacting proteins, based on their co-evolution signals.
 The underlying main assumption is that the proper matching maximizing the co-evolution signal.